ICD codes: G44 G44.0 What is the ICD Code?

-Like migraine, there are also specific triggers for attacks of cluster headache.
+Like migraines, there are also specific triggers for cluster headache attacks.
 These include, for example, various substances or situations.
-Many cluster headaches may be caused by drinking alcohol.
+For many people, cluster headaches can be caused by drinking alcohol.
 Other potential triggers include:

 - periods spent at high altitudes

-- drugs containing nitroglycerin (such as vasodilatory drugs to prevent angina in people with coronary heart disease)
+- drugs containing nitroglycerin, for example vasodilatory drugs for preventing angina in people with coronary heart disease

 However, attacks are only triggered if people are already at an active phase where the cluster headaches tend to occur frequently.